benedictquartey/natural-language-understanding-mock-repo/README.md

 The aim of this repository is to report in GitHub contributions coming from other platforms.

+These contributions were made to a private collection of ML tooling and algorithms I designed and implemented in my role as principal ML engineer in a startup.

 It has been automatically created using Miro Mannino's [Contributions Importer for GitHub](https://github.com/miromannino/contributions-importer-for-github)

 ## Notice